Counselling

 Survive has contracts with Ampleforth and the Catholic Diocese of Middlesbrough to enable those who experienced sexual abuse within these respective settings to contact Survive direct for fully-funded counselling support.
 We recognise that many of these survivors of institutional sexual abuse may not necessarily want these institutions to know they are accessing our services.
 We have therefore agreed with both institutions that we will only provide non-identifiable aggregated data to enable us to receive payment from them for the services you receive.

-THE SURVIVOR - AMY
+THE SURVIVOR - VIKKI

 Back to top